 Interesting, right?
 This is why music can be such a great coping tool; it allows us to release feel-good neurotransmitters without resorting to wine and Ben and Jerry’s ice cream.

 In addition to music causing pleasure and improving mood, there is research that shows certain types of music can even help with memory and concentration, something that feels almost impossible while we’re grieving.
 It can help us work more efficiently, make better decisions, boost energy and reduce stress.
 Don’t believe me?
 Researchers at Stanford University, University of Miami, Mayo Clinic, and Harvard University all agree.
-When our mood is improved it has a cascade effect in our brains that improves many other areas and there is slew of research that backs that up.
+When our mood is improved it has a cascade effect in our brains that improve many other areas and there is a slew of research that backs that up.

 In one study, researchers found that after listening to happy music people who were shown a neutral face would interpret it as happy (the reverse was true too – sad music resulted in people interpreting a neutral face as sad).
 You may wonder why people would want to listen to sad music if it makes us feel sad or see the world as a sad place.
 But it is clear from the hundreds of sad songs out there that people don’t always listen to happy music.
 This study determined that when we listen to music we can actually perceive the emotions in a song, but then derive pleasure from appreciating the music itself.
 In this way, we can actually enjoy sad songs.
 Not to mention that I believe sad songs make us feel less alone.
 I have no research to back that up but, come on, it just makes sense.
 Cue one of my new favorite sad songs:

 Though it involves a lot more motivation and sweat than music, another way to boost mood is exercise.
 For those of us who prefer the couch, music can actually be a great motivator for exercise and help us work out longer and harder.
 This research study demonstrates that music can increase stamina and help people push through exhaustion when exercising.
-And this study showed that we actually exercise more efficiently when we exercise to the tempo of music.
+And this study showed that we actually exercise more efficiently when we exercise to the tempo of the music.
 In case you still aren’t feeling motivated, Fitness magazine claims this is the best workout song of all time (with no specific research to back up that claim, but hey, not everything can be evidence-based!).

 Though most things that trigger our pleasure center in the brain have a clear evolutionary purpose (we love sugary, fattening foods because they helped us survive, we love sex because it is important to procreate as a species) music is less obvious.
 There is still debate as to just why we evolved to have such a connection to music.
-Human beings are the only primates that can move to the beat of music, and some speculate that evolutionarily music became pleasurable to bring humans together through a shared enjoyable experience.
+Human beings are the only primates that can move to the beat of the music, and some speculate that evolutionarily music became pleasurable to bring humans together through a shared enjoyable experience.
 And though we are the one primates that can rock out to a beat, we are not the only animal that can.

-When it comes to stress, anxiety and relaxation there have been multiple studies showing that music can reduce people’s subjective experiences of stress and anxiety, as well as reduce physical symptoms like high blood pressure, heart rate, and cortisol rates.
+When it comes to stress, anxiety, and relaxation there have been multiple studies showing that music can reduce people’s subjective experiences of stress and anxiety, as well as reduce physical symptoms like high blood pressure, heart rate, and cortisol rates.
 One study showed a significant decrease in anxiety and hypertension among patients going into surgery who listened to music.
 Another study found a similar reduction in cortisol levels among surgical patients exposed to relaxing music.

 So get going on some playlists – one to boost your mood, one to reduce stress, one to pump you up when you work out, and one for the days that you just want to listen to sad music and enjoy it.